The best plants for attracting bees

 There are two things that attract bees to the garden: nectar, which provides most of their energy and pollen, which is where bees get most of their protein and fats.
 These can both be found in a variety of garden flowers.
 Bees love colourful, showy flowers that grab their attention and make them want to find out more.

-One of the most well known ways to attract bees is to offer them a variety of colours.
+One of the most well-known ways to attract bees is to offer them a variety of colours.
 Bees see things differently from humans but despite this, both species can appreciate a vibrant colourful display of flowers.

-A mixed colour bush is an easy way to brighten the garden and attract pollinators without too much effort.
+A mixed-colour bush is an easy way to brighten the garden and attract pollinators without too much effort.
 This Buddleia Tricolour Butterfly Bushboasts three shrubs in one and blooms flowers in pink, purple and white from summer through autumn.

 Alternatively, using different colours of the same plant creates an attractive aesthetic that can be enjoyed by both bees and humans.
 Our Mixed Azaleas selection fits the bill perfectly.
 It adds a pop of colour to the garden with striking flowers blooming from spring to late summer.

 Plants that are native to the area often produce more pollen and nectar than those that have been imported.
 Wildflowers are a great option.
 These wildflowers are eye-catching and vivid and the different varieties of flowers ensure blooms are available throughout the year.
-They are also native to the U.K. so are much easier for our bees to pollinate.
+They are also native to the U.K. so is much easier for our bees to pollinate.

 Bees prefer hanging out in the sun to being in the shade so try and position your bee-friendly flowers in a spot that gets lots of sunlight.
 Ideally, some shelter from the wind is also desirable.